mozilla/gecko-dev/docs/bug-mgmt/processes/security-approval.rst

 If it meets the above criteria, developers do not need to ask for sec-approval.

 In all other cases, developers should ask for sec-approval.
-Set the sec-approval flag to '?' on the patch when it is ready to be landed.
-You will find these flags in Bugzilla using the "Details" links in the Bugzilla attachment table (not directly on phabricator at time of writing).
+When a patch is ready to be landed, click on the "Details" link for it in the Bugzilla attachment table (not directly on phabricator at time of writing), then set the sec-approval flag to '?'.

 If developers are unsure about a bug and it has a patch ready, just request sec-approval anyway and move on.
 Don't overthink it!